KubaruGames1/SSRP-GeoGuessr/README.md

 # Roadmap
 - [x] Creation of the main structure, final screen and backend
+- [ ] Make the UI with a more modern style and add more functions
 - [ ] Full `CON 1` add.
 - [ ] Full `CON 2` add.
 - [ ] Full `CON X / Lower X` add..